 - Description of reports types for account management

 - Pro, Business, Enterprise, Education, or API Account

 - Account owner or admin permissions to access Usage Reports for all users

-- Account Owner or user with a custom role with permission to view User activities reports
+- Account owner or user with a custom role with access to view User Activities Reports

 - Sign in to the Zoom web portal.